fern-software/EmojiHunt/README.md

 # EmojiHunt
-Given a random emoji, this program attampts to find all locations of the matching emoji in a randomly generated image.
+Given a random emoji, this program attempts to find all locations of the matching emoji in a randomly generated image.
 We have developed a method that can detect emojis extremely well while being invariant to a large number of transformations and noise.
 For a full report on our method and other methods we explored, please check out [our report](report.pdf)!

 ## Example
 ![emojiexample](https://user-images.githubusercontent.com/16991582/229385863-c4b9a686-fd3e-4611-b540-688f5affaec3.png)